popiol/codepipeline/README.md

 ## Smoke test

 This stage is implemented similarly to deployment.
 The Lambda function executes several requests with the `curl` command and verifies the results.

+## Possible enhancements

+- Secrets could be kept in secure storage such as AWS Secret Manager
+- Scaling could be handled by ELB / Auto Scaling or by an orchestration system such as Kubernetes